metosin/malli/README.md

 ; {:password2 ["passwords don't match"]}
 ```

-By default, only direct erronous schema properties are used:
+By default, only direct erroneous schema properties are used:

 ```clj
 (-> [:map